 Journalist Aishwarya Nair looks back on when government safety guidelines first introduced, noting that “businesses eventually realised that health and safety benefited their bottom line”.
 She then goes on to argue that businesses now “need to recognise sustainability does the same”.
 The idea is a sound one.
 After all, if your business is safe and sustainable, then it will most likely be more efficient and therefore more economical too.

 Racking safety is a prime example of this.
-Unsafe racking is harder to use, more likely to lead to spillages, and requires time and money to be fixed.
+Unsafe racking is harder to use, more likely to lead to spillages, and requires time.
 All of these things can harm the workers, the environment, and profits respectively.
 This is why it is good for businesses to have regular pallet racking inspections and racking inspection training from a SEMA approved racking inspector: it is smart decision that will benefit them long term.

 In order to be safe and sustainable, businesses need to look to the future.
 Investing in decisions that help to achieve long-term goals requires patience and foresight.
 More than that, long-term thinking is the key to making a business a good thing for workers and a good thing for the planet.